Color Psychology: How To Choose the Right Colors for Your Workspace

 4. We all live in a yellow submarine

 Optimism, creativity, enlightenment, and curiosity.
-We chose yellow as our primary brand color because it's a color that evokes our brand values.
 Yellow compliments natural light and spacious white tones and helps build a positive atmosphere grounded in optimism.
 Yellow is a feel-good color used as a powerful accent color when highly intensive or a soothing, all-around color when muted.
 A lower-intensity, buttery yellow or soft golden is an ideal combination of yellow's positivity without overpowering and causing anxiety.

 Pro-tip: Because it's so uplifting and lively, think of adding yellow to spaces where you want to encourage co-creation and creativity.
 If you want to inspire your designers, developers, artists, writers, and other creatives, splash the walls with pops of yellow.
 To keep it elegant, sprinkle yellow or golden highlights in the form of desk or wall accessories, pots for the plants, art pieces, or go bigger, such as chairs and couches.